HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/008-deployment-flow.md

 ## Notes

-- As of December 2021, merges into `HHS/TANF-app:main` do not deploy to any environment, since we are pending activation of the production space (#721).
+- As of April 2022, merges into `HHS/TANF-app:master` do not deploy to any environment, since we are pending activation of the production space (#895).